LafeLabs/PostCapitalistIndustry/techniquesBook1.md

 As a first weld project I'd say take bottle caps, cut them up, heat them until they're kind of floppy, and are right next to the, moving the heat source back and forth between the two bottle cap shards, then when they're clearly a bit gooey, touch them together, and they should stick, then heat the combination a bit more, maybe another 20 seconds.
 Then when it's clear that they're both gooey and are sticking a bit, get your pliers or tweezers and start smashing and squashing to get the two to plastic parts to mix.
 This is the same basic welding technique that is used for various food technology like the calzone: the weld joint on the top and bottom bread in a calzone looks just like the plastic weld joints you'll make with bottle caps.

-## salvage components from busted electronics
+## Salvage Components From Busted Electronics

 This section is going to be short because right now I still buy a lot of electronics from the capitalist enemy.
 As capitalist enemies go, however, Digikey.com is awesome.
 There are several companies that sell electronic components online, with fairly similar prices and selection.
 If you want to compare them, the site to use is octopart.com, a startup company out of Boulder, Colorado which compares all the prices and stocks of the different companies.
 That being said, I use digikey exclusively so that I can have a consistent bill of materials for everything, which uses digikey part numbers.
 Digikey can often deliver a part to you within one day in most of the USA.